grafana/k6-learn/Modules/III-k6-Intermediate/08-Setting-load-profiles-with-executors/Per-VU-Iterations-Exercises.md

 ### Wrapping up

 With this exercise, you should see how to run a very basic test and how you can control the number of iterations, virtual users, and even setting time limits.
-Additionally, you see that the distribution of tests for amongst VUs is _fairly scheduled_ when using _Per VU Iterations_.
+Additionally, you see that the distribution of tests amongst VUs is _fairly scheduled_ when using _Per VU Iterations_.